-Overtime is a simple concept in theory, but in practice it can get quite complicated.
-This isn’t due to how overtime is calculated but comes from the various laws that govern how it is handled.
-There are federal overtime laws under the Fair Labor Standards Act (FLSA) and the Contract Work Hours and Safety Standards Act (CWHSSA), and every state has its own set of overtime laws, too.
-For instance, in some states overtime kicks in after eight hours have been worked in a single day while in others it is after twelve hours or after 40 hours have been worked in a workweek.
-Last but not least, there is the issue of how overtime and fringe benefits are handled for prevailing wage projects.
+Overtime is a simple concept in theory, but in practice, it can get quite complicated.
+This occurs due to the different laws governing the handling of overtime, rather than the calculation of overtime itself.
+There are federal overtime laws under the Fair Labor Standards Act (FLSA) and the Contract Work Hours and Safety Standards Act (CWHSSA).
+Every state has its own set of overtime laws, too.
+For instance, in some states, overtime kicks in after eight hours have been worked in a single day while in others it is after twelve hours or after 40 hours have been worked in a workweek.
+Additionally, handling overtime and fringe benefits for prevailing wage projects poses an issue.

 Fair Labor Standards Act (FLSA)

-Under FLSA, overtime pay is not required for hours worked on Saturdays, Sundays, holidays, or regular days of rest unless they are actual overtime hours.
+According to the FLSA, hours worked on Saturdays, Sundays, holidays, or regular days of rest do not require overtime pay unless they constitute actual overtime hours.
 The FLSA defines a workweek as a period of 168 hours during 7 consecutive 24-hour periods.
-It can begin on any day and at any hour, and each workweek stands alone for the purpose of calculating overtime.
-You can’t average 2 or more workweeks for the purpose of calculating pay or determining overtime.
+It can begin on any day and at any hour, and each workweek stands alone to calculate overtime.
+You can’t average 2 or more workweeks to calculate pay or determine overtime.

 Who does the FLSA apply to?